 Fixed interest rates start at 4.45% APR while variable interest rates start at 4.55% APR.
 Repayment terms can last either 10 or 15 years.

-Undergraduate and graduate loans come with a 4% origination fee when you choose MEFA.
+Undergraduate and graduate student loans come with a 4% origination fee when you choose MEFA.
 Refinancing, on the other hand, does not come with an origination fee.

 MEFA’s Student Loan Process

-Information Submission: You’ll need a few pieces of information regarding all of the borrowers on the student loan (including cosigners).
+Information Submission: You’ll need a few pieces of information regarding all the borrowers on the student loan (including cosigners).
 Make sure you have on hand your:

 - Social security number

 - Phone number and email address